NVIDIA/modulus/docs/api/modulus.models.rst

 .. note::
-   Inorder to make use of this functionality, the model must have json serializable inputs to the ``__init__`` function.
+   In order to make use of this functionality, the model must have json serializable inputs to the ``__init__`` function.
 It is highly recommended that all Modulus models be developed with this requirement in mind.